imliuyzh/Tamandua/README.md

 You can modify this program to suit your needs.
 However, please **DO NOT** abuse this program.
 All consequences resulted from such actions will be on your own.
 This script **DOES NOT** enroll you into the classes you want, but it instead tells you when you can enroll them.

 ## License
-This project is licensed under the GNU License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Credits
 - The logo is based on an icon made by Freepik from www.flaticon.com